the yoga of self-awareness | spiritual yoga, stress management, and meaningful personal growth

 In desire, I am defining reality in terms of my own needs and not on its own terms.
 Money/fame/status, etc. all allow me to demand others’ recognition of the (increased) weight of my existence.
 Desire also confirms my existence as a real, passive thing that can be compelled/impelled: desire strikes me (as something that is not me) but does so from within—it appears to me as my desire.
 In desire—this most basic relationship to appearing—I find myself, I find a self, so to speak.

-If I find myself impelled to rid myself of desire—if “I want to get rid of my desire”—this wanting only confirms the very thing I am trying to subvert.
+If I find myself impelled to rid myself of desire—if “I want to get rid of my desires”—this wanting only confirms the very thing I am trying to subvert.
 For this reason, the yogin isn’t primarily concerned with explicit, self-conscious desire.
 Any analysis of desire that begins with explicit, self-conscious desire is already too late.
 Desire, in other words, is not an imaginary thing that one may or may not have, but is rather constitutive of having a self.

-Bearing Witness to (or “Detaching” from) Desire
+Bearing Witness to (or “Detaching” from) Desire in Life

-Instead of focusing on explicit, self-conscious desire, the yogin relies on practices that foster direct awareness of self-consciousness itself as always already produced by desire.
+Instead of focusing on explicit, self-conscious desires, the yogin relies on practices that foster direct awareness of self-consciousness itself as always already produced by desire.
 The yogin is interested in making its way to the original impulse to be (a) something, to self-exist, to secure itself as an independent entity, to the pre-personal appropriative impulse or habit/activity of ahaṃkāra: I-making.
-But the yogin is not interested in making contact with this primitive impulse in order to eliminate it, but rather to notice it (and become comfortable with the sense of inner lack that it produces and reifies) so that its awareness is freed of this appropriative quality that does not permit contact with Reality, that does not permit contact with oneself.
+But the yogin is not interested in making contact with this primitive impulse in order to eliminate it, but rather just to notice it (and become comfortable with the sense of inner lack that it produces and reifies) so that its awareness is freed of this appropriative quality that does not permit contact with Reality, that does not permit contact with oneself.

 Of course, becoming comfortable with your sense of inner lack (which motivates seeking reification in the world) means becoming comfortable with the very thing that you are: freedom—the uncertainty of being undefined.
 And, in becoming comfortable with your freedom, you release yourself of the burden to hold onto others (and the world) in ways that allow you to stay “on top” of your anxiety and maintain (the security of) your identity, and you release others from the relentless grip of your compulsive need for their recognition.
 Instead, as you become comfortable with your own freedom, you become comfortable with theirs, and instead of feeling compelled to demand their recognition, you instead receive their free recognition—i.e., recognition borne of their own free will and not via your claim to centrality (via your accumulations).

 What is the Result of Practicing Vairagya?
-What Happens After Vairagya?
+What Happens “after” Vairagya?

 There is no “after” vairagya.
-The consequence of this practice is not that you arrive at some other place that is “outside” of experience where you are no longer subject to the vicissitudes of outer/inner life).
+The consequence of this practice is not that you arrive at some other place that is “outside” of experience where you are no longer subject to the vicissitudes of outer/inner life.
 Rather, the result of the practice of vairagya is just a (radically) different relationship with what is.
 Perhaps ironically, the result of “detachment” is more intimacy—with oneself, with others, and with something like “life” itself.
-This intimacy is cultivated as we become detached from our habitual ways of being in the world, ways of being that are defined by self-interest.
+This intimacy is cultivated as we become detached from our habitual ways of being in the world, ways of being that are defined by self-interest/preservation/elevation.
 In other words, the result of the cultivation of vairagya is experience that is less infected/affected by the kind of self-consciousness that re-produces suffering, the kind of self-consciousness that wants to self-transcend so it can self-exist, that wants to escape the discomfort of dependence—of incompleteness—and become its own ground.
 The result of vairagya is yoga (and yoga is just what remains when we’ve noticed—or “detached from”—this impossible quest).

 In yoga, you realize your freedom in bearing witness to the ways in which you are always already determined.
 (Or, stated differently, freedom is self-awareness).